CSE237SP2022/project-chati_merchant_osullivan_ki/README.md

 - One such being cysteine residues forming a bridge if distributed far enough
 - Similarly, we can detail properties of the protein based on the amino acid resides: more polar residues may indicate a channel, more neutral residues with certain highly reactive residues may indicate an enzyme, etc.

+### Expand Set of Test Files
+- We are hoping to expand on the set of test files we use, including real genomic segments from NCBI GEO
+- Using real genomic data may give us better grounds for testing the power and efficiency of our program

 ## Errors and Challenges

 ### File Not Found Error